kedeggel/aid/README.md

-# Automated Intrusion Detection (aid)
+# System for Automated Intrusion Detection (AID)
-Automated Intrusion Detection (aid) is a system that detects movements and notifies the user.
+The System for Automated Intrusion Detection (AID) is a system that detects movements and notifies the user.

 ## About
-*aid* is a project for master lecture "Mobile Computing" at the HTWG Konstanz - University of Applied Sciences by [nebendachs](https://github.com/nebendachs) and [kedeggel](https://github.com/kedeggel).
+*AID* is a project for master lecture "Mobile Computing" at the HTWG Konstanz - University of Applied Sciences by [nebendachs](https://github.com/nebendachs) and [kedeggel](https://github.com/kedeggel).